zmargv/msm_associations/README.md

     rails generate starter:resource actor name:string dob:string bio:text image_url:string

-`rake db:migrate` and navigate to [http://localhost:3000/actors](http://localhost:3000/actors) and verify that the CRUD resource boilerplate was generated properly.
+`rails db:migrate` and navigate to [http://localhost:3000/actors](http://localhost:3000/actors) and verify that the CRUD resource boilerplate was generated properly.

 Then, quickly add a few rows:

-    rake db:seed:actors
+    rails db:seed:actors

 ### Can X have many of Y?
 Can Y have many of X?